 Neither of the gentlemen above look too happy.
 That's Gerard on the left and Vikor on the right.
 Viktor unscrewed the cap to one of the kegs on the left side of his cellar and then used the glass contraption that Gerard is holding and placed the long end into the keg and put his mouth at the other end to draw the wine from the keg.
 Viktor carefully dripped the wine collected in the bubble of this contraption into a juice glass.
 I think you can get a better idea of this thing in the photo below.
-That's me with Viktor holding both "the contraption" and my juice glass with red wine.
+That's me with Viktor holding both the contraption and my juice glass with red wine.

 Now, here's the thing.
 This wine was not just good, but very good.
 Sure enough, I was on vacation in Hungary and in an old wine cellar being served wine from an old Hungarian vintner.
-But the other side to this is that I'm a wine drinker - think that a good evening meal is missing something without it.
+But the other side to this is that I'm a wine drinker - think that a good evening meal is missing something without wine.
 Viktor's red wine was not sweet, nor was it dry - more somewhere in the middle and this made it delightful to drink.

 Since I had liked the red so well, would I like to try the white?
 Viktor's white wine was what he was really proud of.
 Sure, why not.
 He went through the same process drawing the white wine from one of the kegs on the opposite wall.
 The white wine was also very good.
 This wine would easily be classified as sweet.
 At home in the summertime, sauvignon blanc - crisp and citrusy - is my favorite white wine.
 But Viktor's sweet white wine was so pleasing.
 We stood around and sipped the wine looking at things in the ancient cellar.
 That black stuff on the wall in the photo above is a fungus called "noble rot."

 Sometime later on the trip, as were were passing people in a village going about their daily activities, out of the blue Gerard happened to comment that Hungarians "are not smiling people."
 I hadn't paid much attention, but when he mentioned this I could see the truth in it.
 When I was home again and looking at the photos of our wine-tasting afternoon, I was reminded of Gerard's comment from Viktor's facial expression in the photo above.
 It is also observable in the unsmiling Gerard and Viktor in the fourth photo.
-Gerard is British, from Liverpool, but is married to a Hungarian and has two sons.
+Gerard is British, from Liverpool, and is married to a Hungarian and has two young adult sons.
 He has lived in Hungary for most years of his adult life.
-He would be the first to say that he could never go back to live in England.
+He would be the first to say that he could never return to live in England.
 He is fluent in Hungarian and has probably also taken on this unsmiling approach to daily living.
 Then in the fifth photo, look at me - smiling away.
-I considered how Americans are going to take it on the chin when traveling abroad - especially in Europe.
+I considered how Americans are always going to take it on the chin when traveling abroad - especially in Europe.
 It's evident in my photo.

 But was any of this the dog that bit me?
 Oh no, no, no, no, no.